-Using Equations 3.7 and 3.8 we calculate 30,482,413 and 630,686 as the expected value and standard deviation of the loss reserve for Group A. We also calculate 6,897,916 and 1,170,220 as the mean and standard deviation of the incurred loss for new business described in Table 3.2.
+Using equations (3.7) and (3.8) we calculate 30,482,413 and 630,686 as the expected value and standard deviation of the loss reserve for Group A. We also calculate 6,897,916 and 1,170,220 as the mean and standard deviation of the incurred loss for new business described in Table 3.2.
 Since losses for the lives described in the two tables are independent, the means and variances in the two tables can be summed to obtain the mean and the variance for Group B. The resulting mean is 37,380,329 and the resulting standard deviation is 1,329,353.

-Bowers et. sh10 uses the normal approximation to describe the distribution of the total loss reserve.
-These distributions can be calculated numerically by use of the Heckman-Meyers algorithm.
-Graphs 3 and 4 show the numerically calculated density functions for Groups A and B. The "+" marks on the graphs show the density functions for normal distributions with the same mean and variance.
+Bowers, et al. [3, chapter 5], use the normal approximation to describe the distribution of the total loss reserve.
+These distributions can be calculated numerically by use of the Heckman-Meyers [5] algorithm.
+Exhibits 3 and 4 show the numerically calculated density functions for Groups A and B. The " \Diamond " marks on the graphs show the density functions for normal distributions with the same mean and variance.
 The normal approximation is apparently a good one, and thus we use it to describe the process distribution.